elliegr/elliegracemoore/content/about/header/index.md

 <!-- this is a subheadline -->
 I'm a big data science and analytics fan :raised_hands:.
 Besides that, here are some other topics I love chatting about:

+* Nutrition :carrot:
-* Computer science and coding languages
+* Running and Nike Run Club #CoachBennett
 * Mushroom foraging :mushroom:
-* Shuffling and decks of cards
+* Oregon wine
-* Art and graphic design :art:
+* Gourmet coffee and tea :coffee:
 * Avatar: The Last Airbender
-* Running and Nike Run Club :runner:
+* Graphic and interior design :art: